 Examples of networks include communities of practice, online forums, network push mechanisms (e.g. listservs), social media and chat rooms.

 - 1. a. b.
 Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA).
 (2010).
 Knowledge translation and transfer plan: A toolkit for researchers to accelerate their research into action.
 Retrieved from: http://www.omafra.gov.on.ca/english/research/ktt/indexktt.html

-- 2. Harrington, A., Beverley, L., Barron, G., Pazderka, H., Bergerman, L. & Clelland, S. (2009).
+- 2. a. b.
+Harrington, A., Beverley, L., Barron, G., Pazderka, H., Bergerman, L. & Clelland, S. (2009).
 Knowledge translation: A synopsis of the literature 2008.
 Edmonton, Alberta: Alberta Health Services – Alberta Mental Health Board.
 Alberta Mental Health Research Partnership Program.
 Retrieved from: https://www.albertahealthservices.ca/assets/info/res/mhr/if-res-mhr-kt-lit-synopsis.pdf

 - 3. a. b. c. d.
 Cooper, A., & Levin, B. (2010).
 Some Canadian contributions to understanding knowledge mobilisation.
 Evidence & Policy: A Journal of Research, Debate & Practice, 6(3).